murchant/intheknow/docs/stepyByStep.md

 - **process overhaul:** Dealing with international clubs toooo much.
 Need to restrict it to just English clubs.
 - Check if tweet contains English club or English club synonym.
 - Use this to make database

+- **Manual Intervention:** almost impossible to make script which will separate pure false tweets.
+- *New Method:* Stripped transfer talk tweets and manually remove wrongly labelled.